Mastering Black Belt Poomsae: Unlock the Secrets of Taekwondo's Highest Forms

 A poomsae is usually categorized into one of five types: krong-gyeng (empty hand), ganghu (fist), pugui (staff or sjanggun), taechak (hooks or wire arm) and dokka (knife).
 These terms don’t specify what kind of weapon the move is applied to, only the type.
 For example, a poomsae called jeokdohye uses your feet as weapons!

 There are many different ways to apply these poomsae to various situations, so you don’t have to use them all!
-Knowing how to do at least one is excellent because they add some flavour to your martial arts practice.
+Knowing how to do at least one is excellent because it adds some flavour to your martial arts practice.
 Learning how to defend with your hands, fist, staff, hook, or knife gives you more options.

 Examples of poomsae